jwonders/ax-accumulo/README.md

 # ax-accumulo
 Asynchronous extensions to Accumulo

+## Disclaimer

+This project is not ready to be used yet.

 ## Usage

 The usage is a work in progress, but the general feel should stay the same.